 How do travel strollers compare to regular strollers in terms of features?

 Travel strollers often sacrifice some features for portability.
-They typically have smaller storage baskets, less padding, and may lack adjustable handlebars.
-However, many modern travel strollers still offer reclining seats, decent sun canopies, and smooth-rolling wheels, balancing functionality with compact design.
+They typically have smaller storage baskets and may lack adjustable handlebars.
+However, many modern travel strollers still offer reclining seats, UPF canopies, and smooth-rolling wheels, balancing functionality with compact design.

 Are expensive travel strollers worth the investment?